ros-controls/ros2_control/controller_manager/doc/userdoc.rst

 .. code-block:: yaml

     hardware_components_initial_state:
-      not_loaded:
-        - "gripper1"
       unconfigured:
         - "arm1"
         - "arm2"
       inactive:
         - "base3"

-hardware_components_initial_state.not_loaded (optional; list<string>; default: empty)
-  Defines which hardware components (pluings) should not be loaded activated when controller manager is started.

 hardware_components_initial_state.unconfigured (optional; list<string>; default: empty)
   Defines which hardware components will be only loaded immediately when controller manager is started.